-Carter Surname Genealogy
+Carter Surname Meaning

-Carter Resources on
+Carter Surname Resources on The Internet

 - Carter Family History Website.
-Carter family history
+Carter family history from Kent.

 - The Carters of Yorkshire.
 Carters from Yorkshire.

 - Carter DNA Project.

 - to America, Canada, Australia and New Zealand